Sharon Robinson (musician)

-Sharon Robinson (born in 1958 in San Francisco USA) is an American singer, keyboardist, songwriter, and record producer.
-She is best known as a frequent writing collaborator with Leonard Cohen, although she has written songs for a number of other artists as well, including The Pointer Sisters, Aaron Neville, Brenda Russell, Diana Ross, Don Henley, Michael Bolton, Randy Crawford, Patti LaBelle, Roberta Flack, The Temptations, Bettye LaVette and others.
+Sharon Robinson (born in 1958 in San Francisco) is an American singer, keyboardist, songwriter, and record producer.
+She is best known for frequent writing and collaborating with Leonard Cohen, although she has written songs for a number of other artists including The Pointer Sisters, Aaron Neville, Brenda Russell, Diana Ross, Don Henley, Michael Bolton, Randy Crawford, Patti LaBelle, Roberta Flack, The Temptations, Bettye LaVette, and others.

-Biography
+Career

+Robinson first recorded an album on Baby Grand in 1977.
+Allegedly because of the tax shelter issues with the label, she was reluctant to use her own name, hence the outfit / project was named Terea (a name she had used in the past and it is believed to be her middle name).
+On the untitled album she is backed by members of Street Feet (who also released an album on Baby Grand in 1977).

-She toured as back-up singer for Cohen in 1979 and 1980, and then again during 2008–2013.
+Robinson toured as a back-up singer for Cohen in 1979 and 1980, and then again during 2008–2013.
 They collaborated on writing the songs "Everybody Knows" and "Waiting for the Miracle", released in 1988 and 1992 respectively.
-In 2001 she co-wrote, produced, arranged and performed the backing tracks (as well as appearing alongside Cohen on the cover) for his album Ten New Songs.
-Robinson also contributed to three tracks on Cohen's 2004 album Dear Heather, and duetted with Cohen on "The Letters".
+In 2001, she co-wrote, produced, arranged, and performed the backing tracks (as well as appearing alongside Cohen on the cover) for his album Ten New Songs.
+Robinson contributed to three tracks on Cohen's 2004 album Dear Heather, and dueted with Cohen on "The Letters".

-She was awarded a Grammy in 1985 for the song "New Attitude" (from the Beverly Hills Cop soundtrack), recorded by Patti LaBelle.

-In 2004, Robinson gave a full-length interview discussing her life, career and work with Leonard Cohen.
+She was given a Grammy Award in 1985 for the song "New Attitude" (from the Beverly Hills Cop soundtrack) which was recorded by Patti LaBelle.
+In 2004, Robinson was interviewed about her life, career, and work with Leonard Cohen.

-In 2005, Robinson wrote the song "The High Road" specifically for Bettye LaVette for her album I've Got My Own Hell to Raise, which was picked as #59 at Amazon's best of 2005 Editor's picks.
-Robinson's recent work also includes the songs written for Chris Botti.
+In 2005, Robinson wrote the song "The High Road" specifically for Bettye LaVette for her album I've Got My Own Hell to Raise, which was #59 on Amazon's best of 2005 Editor's picks.
+Robinson's recent work includes songs written for Chris Botti.